sivakar12/sivakar12.github.io/data/cs-notes/next-js.md

     - The export is an async component
       - The async functions are run in server and the component is rendered and passed to the client
   - SSG
-    - You can have a generateStaticParams function in a parametereized route
+    - Put a generateStaticParams function in a page.tsx parametereized route
+      - The function should return a list of params to be passed
-      - The pages are used for each of the item
+      - A page is created for each item
+      - If the route is app/projects/\[id\]/page.tsx
+        - in the file have the function generate a list of objects like [{id: 'a'}, [{ id: 'b' }]
   - "use client"
     - All compoennts are server components by default.
 You have to mark client components
     - Server components can have client components but not the other way around